keegcode/speech2text/readme.md

-Just having fun and trying to learn more about AI and natural language processing
+Pet project to learn more about Golang and AI